nyapommy/wood/README.md

 # wood
-this is a text game im making in python, im constantly updating it, if you find any bugs tell me, have fun
+this is a text game im making in python that im constantly updating, if you find any bugs report them in the issues section you can also join our discord using this link: https://discord.gg/ayqNrnQ47q

+credits:

-developer = giganlak,
+giganlak,
-icon_creator = darkitxu84
+darkitxu84,
+ConaII